Hello1024/hello1024.github.io/_posts/2025-06-12-glass-hvdc-cables.md

 HVDC cable voltages are chosen to trade off the cost of the conductor (thicker=more amps!) with the cost of the insulator (thicker=more volts!).

 Assume that we want our cable to transmit 10 Gigawatts across the Atlantic ocean - which would make it on par with the biggest existing links.
 Do [a bit of math](https://docs.google.com/spreadsheets/d/1Pwr18v2juYgfpGX553o18YlmazdwxXBZic9R5rKAo9w/edit?usp=sharing), and it turns out 14 megavolts is the sweet spot.
-That's way higher than existing projects (typically 0.5 megavolts), but inverters based on MOSFETs scale with cost proportional to power (one can just stack the mosfets), so this shouldn't matter.
+That's way higher than existing projects (typically 0.5 megavolts), but inverters based on MOSFETs scale with cost proportional to power (one can just stack the mosfets and [optically control them](https://ieeexplore.ieee.org/document/7468138)), so this shouldn't matter.

 The convertor stations could use air as an insulator (you need 5 meters of dry air on all sides), but it might be better to do the whole thing in transformer oil (500mm on all sides), and/or encase the circuits in moulded silica glass (25mm case thickness, but you're going to have to be very careful with joint design).